jo0707/GitUsers/README.md

       5 August 2020

 ## Note
-  #### This project is published only as a reference for friends, especially those who are studying at Dicoding.
+  #### This project is published only as a reference for public, especially those who are studying at Dicoding.
 Do not plagiarize this project because there is no knowledge gained.

   Dicoding class link : [Belajar Fundamental Aplikasi Android](https://www.dicoding.com/academies/14)